mathewgomas-alfred/mathewgomas.io/reference_manual/tools/pattern_edit.rst

         This will stretch the Pattern image to the shape.

 Reference point:
-    pattern origin.
-This can be set to
+    Pattern origin.
+This can be set to:

     * Top-left
     * Top